 If you see numerous such ads and you cannot block the ads then your computer has got virus.

-Programs crash down
+4. Programs crashing down

 If certain programs don’t run properly and crash down frequently, your system might be affected by malwares.
 A program may sometime crash if there is another program which is a counter part of the former.